-But the important question that most people ask is: are Volvos reliable?
-When people talk about reliable vehicles, the name Volvo doesn’t exactly come to mind.
+But the critical question that most people ask is: are Volvos reliable?
+When people talk about reliable vehicles, Volvo doesn’t exactly come to mind.

 So today, we’re going to break down the Volvo car brand and determine its reliability, discuss the most and least reliable models, and pinpoint its common issues.